-Equine Lameness in the Sault Ste.
-Marie
+Equine Lameness Services in Sault Ste.
+Marie, MI

 Horses are majestically beautiful creatures, but they can also be very tricky to care for.
 At Sault Animal Hospital, our veterinarians and veterinary staff, are experts in equine lameness and other equine complications.
 If you are in Sault Ste Marie, MI, consult us for the best care.

 What is Equine Lameness?